Game Review: Winter Games

 |

-One of the best winter sports titles is the Epyx classic Winter Games, which everyobody played on their Commodore 64 computers (myself included).
-In the fall of 1987, just before the Winter Olympics in Calgary, Alberta, Winter Games was ported to the Atari 2600 and 7800 and was also brought to the NES, courtesy of Acclaim and Pony Co.
+One of the best winter sports titles has to be the Epyx classic Winter Games, which everyobody played on their Commodore 64 computers (myself included).
+In the fall of 1987, just before the Winter Olympics in Calgary, Alberta, Winter Games was ported to the Atari 2600 and 7800 and was also brought to the NES, courtesy of Acclaim and Pony Canyon, the same group that brought us Super Pitfall.
 Saldy a LOT was lost in the translation, and the final effort is as un-Olympic as can be.

 Once the torch is lit, it's time to get ready for the games.
-One or two players can compete in up to four event.
-You enter your name (up to four letters) and pick one of seven countries to reperesent.
+This version of Winter Games only features four the original seven events and only allows for two players can compete.
+You enter your name (up to four letters) and pick one of seven countries to represent.
 After you and your opponent get that squared away the games begin.
 The first event is speed skating, where you try to beat your opponent to the finish line with rhythm and speed.
 Next it's the hot dog aerials.
 You fly off a small ski jump and show your stuff in the air for style points.
 Then it's figure skaing, giving you a chance to dazzle the judges on the ice with spins and jumps.
 Finally there's the bobsled.
 You have to guide your sled down the twisting tunnel to hopefully reach the finish line.
 If you can place first in an event, you get a gold medal, and the object is to try to win all four gold medals.

 The graphics and sounds are less than average.
-The backgrounds look very plain and the animation of the sprites is choppy and stiff, especially in the Figure Skating event.
+The backgrounds look very plain in all the events and the sprites are pretty small with choppy and stiff animation, especially in the Figure Skating event.
 The music is unmemorable and the sounds consist of a lot of beeps that get annoying very quickly.
-The song in the Figure Skating event is especially painful to listen to and will make your ears bleed.
+Again the Figure Skating event is the worst example; the song is especially painful to listen to and will make your ears bleed.